gonzalo123/deploymentTips/README.md

-How to use apache's environ variables to create different environments
+How to use apache's environ variables to create different environments.